-Page: Manpower Substitutions & Requirements
+Page: Manpower Requirements

-On this page, you will set the manpower substitution rules, view previously entered manpower requirements, and add additional support needs to the pre-existing manpower requirements.
+On this page, you will view previously entered manpower requirements and add additional support needs to the pre-existing manpower requirements

-13. Manpower Substitution Rules: This table shows you the manpower substitution rules.
-The substitutions are presented as a comparison to military efficiency.
-Military will always be 100% efficient in performing each capability. - a.
-Set the efficiency of each contractor group by selecting a value from 50%-100%. - b.
-For example, if a contractor is 50% efficient, this means the contractor is half as efficient as the military at performing the capability.
-You need two contractors to replace one military person. - c.
-The other values can only be modified by the administrator.
-14. Manpower Requirements Imported from TPFDD-like Data: This table shows the force requirements (in FTEs) for each capability.
-This information came from the TFDD or TPFDD-like data set associated with each mission scenario.
-This table is view-only.
+14. Manpower Requirements from TPFDD-like Data - a.
+Summary View: This table shows the time-phased force and deployment data (TPFDD) requirements (in FTEs) for each capability.
+This information came from a TPFDD or TPFDD-like data set associated with each mission scenario.
+This table is view-only. - b.
+View Requirements By Phase: This table shows the TPFDD requirements (in FTEs) for each capability by operational phase.
+A scenario or base location can be selected from the dropdown menu.
+The table displays the running total for FTE requirements across phases, e.g. phase 1 shows the FTE requirements for phase 1 + the FTE requirements for phase 0.
 15. Additional Support Needs: This table allows you to add additional support requirements (in FTEs) by base and by operational phase. - a.
 Select a base from the dropdown menu.
 Bases from all mission scenarios will be listed. - b.
 The first row is the support planning factors (additional FTE needs or percent "plus up"). - c.
-Additional support is calculated as shown in Figure 29 Error!
-Reference source not found. - i.
-The force requirements by capability (JCA) are taken from the Manpower Requirements table. - ii.
-The calculated additional support needed values are shown by phase in the table below the planning factors row.
+Additional support is calculated as shown in Figure 19. - i.
+The table displays the running total across phases, e.g. phase 1 shows additional support needed for phase 1 + additional support needed for phase 0.
 16. Click "Continue" to move to the next screen.